 A dark brow quirks up, and Teresa leans down, giving Santana an unobstructed view of her cleavage.
 "Yeah?" she drawls, leaning even further across the bar.

-"Yeah," Santana echoes, forcing her eyes to stay above Teresa's neck, and focusing on her mouth instead.
+"Yeah," Santana echoes, forcing her eyes to stay above Teresa's neck and focus on her mouth instead.

 "Why don't you start by teaching me how to say not interested?" she says with a smirk before she pushes off the bar and glides over to wait on a guy in a three-piece suit.

-"Berry," she mutters, shaking her head in amusement when she catches sight of Rachel, dressed in an always-too-short sleeveless dress, tentatively glancing around the bar like she's afraid someone will accost her.
+"Berry," she mutters, shaking her head in amusement when she catches sight of Rachel, dressed in an always-too-short sleeveless dress and tentatively glancing around the bar like she's afraid someone will accost her.
 Granted, the place isn't as high end as she's probably used to, but it's not exactly a dive.
-Sighing, Santana swivels on her stool and waves her over, stifling her laughter when Rachel clutches her purse tight to her chest, and weaves through the occupied tables between the door and the bar as quickly as possible.
+Sighing, Santana swivels on her stool and waves her over, stifling her laughter when Rachel clutches her purse tightly to her chest and weaves through the occupied tables between the door and the bar as quickly as possible.